The Two Noble Kinsmen: Modern revivals

+A production was staged by the Royal Shakespeare Company at the Swan Theatre's inaugural season in 1986.
+In 2016, the Royal Shakespeare Company staged a version of the play at the Swan Theatre, and the play was part of the 2018 summer season at Shakespeare's Globe Theatre in London.

 In July 2007, the Hudson Shakespeare Company of New Jersey staged a version of the play as part of its annual Shakespeare in the Parks series.
 Director David Sewell set the production in ancient Greece with an ethnically diverse cast reflective of its Mediterranean setting.

-A production opened on 9 June 2015 at the White Bear Theatre in Vauxhall, London–the first London production of the play since 2000.In 2016, Royal Shakespeare Company staged a version of the play at the Swan Theatre, and the play was part of the 2018 summer season at Shakespeare's Globe Theatre in London.
-An earlier production was staged by the Royal Shakespeare Company at the Swan Theatre's inaugural season in 1986.
+A production opened on 9 June 2015 at the White Bear Theatre in Vauxhall, London—the first London production of the play since 2000.

 In 2019, The Porters of Hellsgate in Los Angeles staged a production in a rep with Double Falsehood.
 The production, directed by Will Block, re-purposed the Morris Dance as a hallucination featuring major characters from the Jailer's Daughter's life.
 It also excised Palamon and Arcite's prayers, focusing the scene instead on Emilia's dilemma.

+From January 25 to February 4, 2024, the Toronto based Shakespeare Bash'd Theatre Company staged this play in Toronto at The Theatre Centre Incubator (1115 Queen St West).